Answers to Frequently Asked Questions

 In the traditional "waterfall" model of a software project, we pretended that all of the requirements and design was done first, before we started any coding and testing.

-You can also use Costar's Increment Breakage worksheet to describe the amount of code you'll be throwing away in each increment (the "breakage").
+You can also use SystemStar's Increment Breakage worksheet to describe the amount of code you'll be throwing away in each increment (the "breakage").
 There will be some breakage because you'll probably have to abandon some ideas and features as you home in on what it is you're trying to build.
-If the breakage is a large number (say, 50%), you've slipped over the edge from Rapid Prototyping to Rabid Prototyping.

 Back to Top